 As depicted below, this prototype really isn’t very big.
 It does model the omni-directional drive system perfectly though.
 Created by Osaka University nerds researchers as a solution for heavy-duty applications, the Omni-Crawler is a type of vehicle whose mobility is produced by a pair of cylinders.
 The big advantage this time around is it expands the directions it can move in.
 Compared to tracks for example, an Omni-Crawler is suited for any terrain.
 Okay, maybe not swamps, but a lot of other places as well.

-The secret behind the Omni-Crawler’s dynamic mobility is another innovation from the Osaka University.
-This is the omni-ball, a two-part sphere that can move in different directions at once or even in tandem.
 It might take a while before a full-sized Omni-Crawler ever gets built though.
 The Osaka University people, however, are confident a lot of industries will adopt the technology.
-The omni-wheel is also expected to impact robotics thanks to tis scaling features where difficult obstacles become navigable rather than, well, obstacles.
+The omni-wheel is also expected to impact robotics thanks to its scaling features where difficult obstacles become navigable rather than, well, obstacles.
+This could be particularly useful in warehouse automation, where robots need to maneuver through tight spaces and around obstacles efficiently.

 According to sources, the Omni-Crawler system is already being applied to a planetary vehicle (still a prototype) and could impact our world as well.
 Imagine a whole host of construction vehicles with omni-wheel tracks.
+These vehicles could easily navigate through construction sites, reducing the time and effort required to move heavy materials.
+Additionally, the military could benefit from this technology by deploying vehicles that can traverse rugged terrains, providing logistical support in challenging environments.

 A video: